 With a Combined Return to Invoice & Vehicle Replacement policy at Total Loss Gap, you don't have to decide which policy is better, instead, we simply top you back up to whichever figure is the highest, the original invoice price or the cost to replace the vehicle.

 2. What is a claim limit & which one is most suitable for you?

 With most GAP providers online, you will have the ability to select a maximum claim limit, but what is a claim limit and how do you know which one is best for you?

-A claim limit is the maximum amount you would ever be able to claim from the Gap Insurance policy.
-Remember, that this amount is on top of what your own motor insurance company pay for the vehicle.
+A claim limit is a maximum amount you would ever be able to claim from the Gap Insurance policy.
+Remember, that this amount is on top of what your own motor insurance company pays for the vehicle.
 For example, if you have purchased a vehicle for let's say £10,000 and your motor insurance company pay out £5,000 a claim limit of £5,000 would be sufficient to return you back up to the £10,000.

-In terms of choosing a claim limit, the average vehicle can depreciate by as much as 50% over a three year term, however, some will lose more and some will lose less.
+In terms of choosing a claim limit, the average vehicle can depreciate by as much as 50% over a three-year term, however, some will lose more and some will lose less.
 If you have taken a Combined Vehicle Replacement policy, you always have to consider any inflationary aspect to the cost of a replacement vehicle as well as the rate of depreciation.
 Unfortunately, no-one can predict how much your vehicle may lose and how much the cost of a replacement vehicle will increase.

-However, at Total Loss Gap, we take the guess work out of Gap Insurance by providing you with a policy with no upper claim limit.
+However, at Total Loss Gap, we take the guesswork out of Gap Insurance by providing you with a policy with no upper claim limit.
 Therefore, you no longer have to worry about whether or not the claim limit would be sufficient for you.

 3. What price should you be paying for Gap Insurance?